William H. Moore House: Residence

 In June 1898, Caroline S. Reed sold two rowhouses at 4 and 6 East 54th Street for about $140,000.
-The buyer's name was initially not publicized, but the same month, the Real Estate Record and Guide reported that William Stokes had hired McKim, Mead & White to design a five-story brick-and-stone residence on the site.
-The house was projected to cost $100,000.
+The buyer's name was initially not publicized, but William Stokes hired McKim, Mead & White to design a five-story brick-and-stone residence on the site shortly after the sale.
+The original plans for the house were announced that June, when the house was projected to cost $100,000.
+The next month, William Stokes decided to instead erect a limestone-clad house.
 William Stokes had specifically planned the house for his wife: a short article in The Sun, published in October 1898, stated that William and Rita Stokes "expect to move into their new house at 4 East Fifty-fourth Street on Jan.
 16".
 The marriage was short; by mid-1899 Rita Stokes had filed for divorce, with the proceedings finalized by the finalized the following April.

-The house had not been completed when, in December 1899, William Stokes sold it to financier William Henry Moore, who paid $225,000.
+The house had not been completed when, in December 1899, William Stokes sold it to financier William Henry Moore, who paid either $225,000 or $325,000.
 William and his wife Ada temporarily lived in the Holland House until the following March, when the house was completed.
 In 1901, the Moores signed an agreement with Charles W. Harkness regarding an "encroachment" onto Harkness's adjacent property at 2 East 54th Street (685 Fifth Avenue).
 As of the 1910 United States census, the residents included not only the Moores but also nine servants, eight of whom were immigrants from Scotland, Sweden, Finland, and Ireland.
+William's grandson Paul Moore Jr., a bishop of the Episcopal Church, recalled that the house was filled with "Persian rugs, Victorian furniture, etc."

 William H. Moore died at the house on January 11, 1923.
 His estate was divided equally between Ada, who continued to live at the house, and the couple's two sons, who lived elsewhere.
 After William Moore's death, Ada used the house for several events, such as a pre-Lent lecture, a tea for the Society of Woman Geographers, and a reception for Metropolitan Opera singers.
+As the neighborhood became more commercial in nature, the Stork Club restaurant opened directly behind the house.
+Paul Moore Jr. recalled that his grandmother's butler called the Stork Club's owner Sherman Billingsley regularly to complain about the noise from the restaurant.
 Ada Moore died at the house on January 30, 1955.